Dagger categories via anti-involutions and positivity: Dagger categories

 Hilbert spaces play an important role in the mathematical study of physical systems and in particular in the notion of unitary topological quantum field theory.
 In the context of unitary TFTs it is especially important to understand Hilbert spaces from a categorical perspective.

-When considering the category of finite dimensional Hilbert spaces and bounded operators $\Hilbfd$ one is faced with a fundamental problem: the forgetful functor $\Hilbfd \to \Vectfd_\bbC$ is an equivalence of categories.
+When considering the category of finite dimensional Hilbert spaces and bounded operators $\Hilbfd$, one is faced with a fundamental problem: the forgetful functor $\Hilbfd \to \Vectfd_\bbC$ is an equivalence of categories.
 It is essentially surjective because every finite-dimensional vector space admits a Hilbert space structure and it is fully faithful because every linear map between finite dimensional Hilbert spaces is bounded.
 We conclude that in this framework, category theory cannot tell apart Hilbert spaces and vector spaces.
-To resolve this, we need remember how to take the adjoint $A^*\colon H' \to H$ of an operator $A\colon H \to H'$.
+To resolve this, we need to remember how to take the adjoint $A^*\colon H' \to H$ of an operator $A\colon H \to H'$.
 In other words, we should think of $\Hilbfd$ as a dagger category:

-A dagger category is a category $\mcC$ equipped with a functor $\dag\colon \mcC^\op \to \mcC$ satisfying $\dag \circ \dag^\op = \Id_\mcC$ and $\dag(x) = x$ for all objects $x \in \mcC$.
+A dagger category is a category $\mcC$ equipped with a functor $\dag\colon \mcC^{op} \to \mcC$ satisfying $\dag \circ \dag^{op} = \Id_\mcC$ and $\dag(x) = x$ for all objects $x \in \mcC$.
 A dagger functor $F\colon (\calC,\dag) \to (\calD, \ddagger)$ is a functor $F\colon \calC \to \calD$ such that $F(f^\dag) = F(f)^{\ddagger}$ holds for all morphisms $f\colon x \to y$ in $\calC$.

-While dagger categories are key to categorical approaches to quantum physics, they also come with an inherent difficulty: the condition $\dag(x) = x$ does not play well with many concepts in category theory.
-Dagger categories are hence sometimes humorously referred to as an ``evil'' concept \cite{MO-evil}, as they behave differently from what one might expect from usual category theory.
-For instance, dagger structures cannot be transported along equivalences of categories.
+While dagger categories are key to categorical approaches to quantum physics, they also come with an inherent difficulty: the condition $\dag(x) = x$ behaves poorly under equivalences of categories, and so attempts to transport dagger structures under those will fail in general.
+Dagger categories are hence sometimes humorously referred to as an ``evil'' concept \cite{MO-evil}, as they violate this principle of equivalence.
+For example, there is no dagger structure on $\Vectfd$ which makes the equivalence $\Hilbfd \to \Vectfd$ into a dagger functor.
+Indeed, let $(V,\langle . , . \rangle)$ be a Hilbert space and $(V,2\langle . , . \rangle)$ the same vector space with a scaled inner product.
+Then the morphism $\id_V: (V,\langle . , . \rangle) \to (V,2\langle . , . \rangle)$ is not preserved under $\dag$.
+However, its image in $\Vectfd$ is the identity on the vector space $V$ and so must be preserved under $\dag$.

 However, there is still a well-behaved ``dagger category theory'' obtained by requiring all coherence isomorphisms to be \emph{unitary}.
 A morphism $u\colon x \to y$ in a dagger category $(\calC, \dag)$ is called unitary if $u^\dag\colon x \to y$ is an inverse to $u$, i.e.~if $u \circ u^\dag = \id_y$ and $u^\dag \circ u = \id_x$.
 There also is a notion of isometries: these are morphisms $i\colon x \to y$ satsifying only $i^\dag \circ i = \id_x$.